rsm-gh/akbl/README.md

 That button manages the speed of the theme in the following cases:
   * When the section of a theme (keyboard-left, keyboard-right, etc...) has multiple areas.
-  * When some areaitem has the morph (gradient) mode.
+  * When some area has the morph (gradient) mode.
-  * When some areaitem has the blink mode.
+  * When some area has the blink mode.

 ### GUI: What's the difference between "Apply theme" & "Lights on"?